-The Residential Tenancies Act 1997 states that you have a right to ‘quiet enjoyment’ of your rental property.
-Landlords and real estate agents do have some rights of entry, but they must meet with certain requirements.
-If they don’t meet with these requirements, you don’t have to let them into your home.
+The Residential Tenancies Act 1997 states that you have a right to ‘quiet enjoyment’ of your home.
+Landlords and real estate agents do have some rights of entry, but they must meet certain requirements.
+If they don’t meet these requirements, you don’t have to let them into your home.

-As long as proper notice is given, the landlord or agent has a right to enter the property if:
+As long as proper notice is given, the landlord or agent has a right to enter your home, and may bring someone else with them if needed to achieve the reason for the entry, if:

 Unless the landlord or agent follows the correct procedures, it is an offence for them to enter your premises without a reasonable excuse.